Ramesh Tawadkar

-Ramesh Tawadkar is an Indian politician who serves as a member of the Goa Legislative Assembly, representing the Canacona constituency.
+Ramesh Tawadkar is an Indian politician who served as a member of the Goa Legislative Assembly, representing the Canacona constituency.
 He is a member of the Bharatiya Janata Party.
+He is currently serving as the Minister of Art & Culture, Sports & Youth Affairs, Tribal Welfare of Goa.

 Ministry

-He is a minister in the Laxmikant Parsekar-led government in Goa.
+He was a minister in the Laxmikant Parsekar-led government in Goa.
 While serving as sports and youth minister of Goa, Tawadkar was criticized in 2015 for remarks he made about the LGBT community.